-Boerner Botanical Gardens offers variety in size, function and decoration.
-With expansive wide-windowed halls, as well as more intimate gathering spaces, the Gardens has options for every event, wedding or corporate party.
+Boerner Botanical Gardens offers variety in venue size, function, and decoration.
+With expansive wide-windowed halls, as well as more intimate gathering spaces, the Gardens has options for every event, wedding, or corporate party.
 Located just 15 minutes outside of Milwaukee, this location not only offers convenience, but also impresses — and offers 300 free parking spaces!

 Boerner Grand Hall

-The Boerner Botanical Gardens Grand Hall features a 21′ x 21′ dance floor, a riser, 60″ round tables and seating of 8 guests per table along with an upholstered style chair.
-Guests will enjoy the view of the Fragrance Garden.
+The Boerner Botanical Gardens Grand Hall features a 21-by-21 dance floor, two 6-by-8 risers, 60-inch round tables for eight guests each, and upholstered-style chairs.
+Large windows let guests enjoy the view of the Fragrance Garden.

-Rentals and catering of Boerner Hall is provided by Zilli Hospitality Group.
+Rentals and catering of Boerner Hall are provided by Zilli Hospitality Group.
 Contact Zilli’s for current rates at (414) 525-5635.
-Group admission rates to Boerner Botanical Gardens also available.
+Group admission rates to Boerner Botanical Gardens are also available.